NoroffFEU/social-media-client/README.md

 - Installed and configured babel.
 Updated to version 1.1.4

-- Deleting jets and babel test files Updated to version 1.1.5
+- Deleting jets and babel test files.
+Updated to version 1.1.5

+- Installed and configured Cypress for testing.
+Updated to version 1.1.6

+- Configure automated-testing.
+Updated to version 1.1.7